maxaitel/agent-scripts/README.md

 - Treat `agent-scripts` as the manager/canonical repo: never include it in the sync sweep itself—only use it as the source of truth for `<shared>`/`<tools>` content.
 - Skip experimental repos such as `poltergeist-pitui` unless explicitly asked to include them.
 - In `TOOLS.md`, the authoritative tool list lives inside a `<tools>` block; when syncing AGENTS, copy only the block contents (not the outer tags) into target `<tools></tools>` sections.
+- The commands shown in `TOOLS.md` are bare invocations (no `./runner` prefixes); apply runner/wrapper guidance per each target repo’s AGENTS when executing.